Networking: Connecting with Others

 Step 3: Prepare for Conversation

-Being prepared will enhance the quality of dialogue and allow you to leave a positive impression.
+Good preparation will enhance your conversation and help you leave a positive impression.
 Here are a few things you can do in advance:

-• Practice your introduction and talking about your experiences
+- Practice your professional introduction and talking about your experiences.

 Step 4: Engage

-Even before the meeting starts, you can make a positive impression by dressing appropriately for the industry and arriving early for face-to-face encounters.
-For a phone or virtual meeting, secure a quiet space that has strong Internet service and wait until the scheduled time to call.
+Even before the conversation starts, you can make a positive impression by dressing appropriately for the industry and arriving early for in-person meetings.
+For phone or virtual meetings, secure a quiet space with a good internet connection and wait until the scheduled time to call.
+Here are a few things to keep in mind for a successful conversation:

-While the focus will be on learning about your contact, assume that your contact will want to learn about you.
+- While the focus will be on learning about your contact, assume that they will also want to learn about you.
 Be comfortable articulating your skills, values, and interests, as well as how your experiences have influenced your career interests.

 Step 5: After the Meeting

-After the meeting, review the highlights of the conversation and reflect upon their meaning for you.
-It is helpful to take notes regarding your exchanges so that you can remember the details and have a point to reference at a later time.
-Specifically, identify answers to the following questions:
+Review highlights of your conversation—it’s helpful to take notes about your exchanges so you can remember details and have a point of reference later.
+Specifically, answer the following questions:

 Within two days, send a thank you note highlighting the value of the meeting and explicitly stating what you learned.